-At Lawn Primary School we want to make sure every child is not only skilled at writing but enjoys being creative too.
+At Lawn Primary and Nursery School we want to make sure every child is not only skilled at writing but enjoys being creative too.
 We want our children to be excited about the effect that their writing will have on anyone who reads it.
 The ability to produce fantastic writing depends on a sound understanding of basic skills and as a school we work hard to develop clear and well formed handwriting, good spelling skills and a sound understanding of punctuation and grammar.
 Alongside these basic skills we provide our children with a range of experiences and exciting stimuli which will enthuse them and help develop in them a love of writing.
 Writing at Lawn is celebrated on a regular basis with the presentation of certificates of achievement during our celebration assemblies and examples of different genres such as poems, reports and stories can be found all around the school.

 Speaking and Listening